yomimono/stitchcraft/README.md

 This software depends heavily on [notty](https://github.com/pqwy/notty), [camlpdf](https://github.com/johnwhitington/camlpdf), and various small and useful libraries from [erratique.ch](https://erratique.ch/software).

-Lastly, the authors and maintainers of the OCaml langauge and its tooling have made an environment that I find joyful to work in.
+Lastly, the authors and maintainers of the OCaml language and its tooling have made an environment that I find joyful to work in.
 Thank you for helping me make things!